pratikb25/cmpe202/lab4/README.md

 (A) Class Customer:
 	(1) Responsibilities:
 		- Sign up for a table
-		- Receive notifications about available table
+		- Receive notifications about availablility of table
-		- Confirm the reservation
+		- Confirm the waitlist
-		- Cancel the reservation
+		- leave the waitlist
 	(2) Collaborators:
 		- ReservationManager

 (B) Class ReservationManager:
 	(1) Responsibilities:
+		- Accept Customer details - name, cell phone and number of people in the party
 		- Send sign-up confirmation
 		- Add customer to the waitlist in the waitlist
 		- Remove customer from the waitlist